Can the Chinese Hack Into My Solar System?

 Can the Chinese Communist Party get into the SCE Mojave Desert solar field?
 Yes, and they’re probably already in there waiting for orders.

 Can threat actors get into your off-grid solar inverter if it is connected to the internet?
-Yes, theoretically.
-But it is probably not worth their time.
+Theoretically, yes — which is why we set up access carefully.
+But realistically, it’s probably not worth their time.